 of spokes in an image.
 For more information about these blocks, see

 reference pages in the Computer Vision System Toolbox Reference.

 If you want to send the number of spokes to the MATLAB workspace,

 For more information about STREL objects, see

-the Image Processing Toolbox™ documentation.
+strel in the Image Processing Toolbox™ documentation.